-A raw food diet isn’t just for people.
-In fact, it is considered the ideal diet for dogs since they are naturally equipped to consume and digest raw meat.
+A raw food diet is considered the ideal diet for dogs since they are naturally equipped to consume and digest raw meat.
 We don’t have to tell our dog to pounce on a nest of live, baby mice or rabbits we unearth in the garden bed or grass.
 Mine swallows them whole like candy.
+Excuse the visual, but its the nature of man's best friend.
 Our dog constantly brings an array of bones and carcasses home.
 Often it is a huge cow bone she found in a field.
 During hunting season she gets her share of deer remains.
 Our dog’s motto is no bone left behind.
 However, dogs cannot live by bones alone and everything our girl drags home may not be good for her.

 Commercial pet food is a relatively new way of feeding pets.
 However, since it has made the chore of feeding so quick and easy, we have forgotten that animals ate raw living foods for thousands of years before we decided to switch them to fast food feed.